High school seniors design educational systems change

 “Under standards based reform, states began to focus on what students had learned rather than what or how they had been taught.
 Assessment and evaluation are central to this model.
 If assessment results are to be meaningful, they must meet technical standards for accuracy and consistency.”

 I began by showing the students Oregon Benchmark data.
-Here’s a sampling from 1994 Oregon Progress Board.
+Here’s a sampling from the 1994 Oregon Progress Board.

 “As superintendent of schools the hardest thing in the world to obtain from people in the organization is accurate information.
 The natural tendency for people is to tell you what the think you want to hear, not what you need to hear.
 A simple illustration for me is title.
 For example, I want to be called Jim, but they insist on calling me Dr Ford.